Patch Reef / Mangrove Snorkel

 Things you might want to bring along

 Snorkel gear if you have it.
 Sunscreen (reef safe), bathing suit, towel, rash guard shirt, long sleeve sun shirt, hat, neck gaiter, sunglasses, wind breaker, bandana, camera, personal water bottle and snacks.

 - A signed release waiver, and cash or credit card payment, is required prior to boarding.

-- If prone to seasickness, we recommend that you take Dramamine (or other) the night before.
+- If prone to seasickness, we recommend that you take Dramamine (or other) as directed.

 - We want you to drink plenty of water, have something to eat, and use sunscreen liberally.

 - We have a 48-hour cancellation policy, and the Captain reserves the right to cancel any trip due to weather and/or any other circumstances